bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 ## Data
-Data is always represented by values, thus it is immutable with value equality and no presence of identity.
+Data is always represented by values, thus it is immutable with value equality and no notion of identity.

 ### Simple Values
 A simple value `data` type is based on a 1-tuple number or character or on the